sara-sabr/ITStrategy/_pages/en/Micro-procurement.md

 - The US government via 18F launched the Micro-Purchase platform in 2015.
 For more info: description of their [micro-purchasing experiment](https://18f.gsa.gov/2015/10/13/open-source-micropurchasing/), and this [blog post](https://18f.gsa.gov/2016/01/15/micro-purchase-auctions-round-2-what-we-learned/) of their lessons learned)

-## Now is a good time to revisit micro-procurement and a GC Developers Exchange type solution in the GC
+## Now is a good time to revisit micro-procurement and look at running a micro-procurement pilot at ESDC

 - The [Internal Blueprint 2020 Red Tape Reduction Report](https://internal-red-tape-reduction-report.github.io) was recently posted online which highlights low dollar value procurement as an area of opportunity for red-tape reduction
 - [GC policy instruments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602#claA.2.3.8) direct GC developers to use open standards and solutions by default.